radiantlogic-v8/documentation-new/documentation/maintenance/applying-patches.md

 ## Updating RadiantOne Identity Data Management - Self-managed Deployments

-The following steps describe how to update RadiantOne Identity Data Management v8.1.0 to a new patch release (e.g. v8.1.X).
+The following steps describe how to update RadiantOne Identity Data Management v8.1 to a new patch release (e.g. v8.1.X) for self-managed deployments.

 ### Preparing for the Patch